-Companies she has collaborated with include Pavilion Opera, NI Opera/Nevill Holt Opera, Iford Arts, Wide Open Opera, Lyric Opera, Nader Abbassi at North West Opera with members of Cairo Opera Orchestra, Clonter Opera, Spark Opera and Castleward Opera, .
+Companies she has collaborated with include Pavilion Opera, NI Opera/Nevill Holt Opera, Iford Arts, Wide Open Opera, Lyric Opera, Clonter Opera, Spark Opera, Opera Collective Ireland, North West Opera, Foyle Opera and Castleward Opera.

 Prominent conductors of solo engagements include Vasily Petrenko, Gergely Madaras, Sir Mark Elder and Paul Daniel.
-Recital venues include Oxford Lieder Festival, UK Strauss Society, and Chester Music Festival amongst many others.
+She has performed all of the core concert repertory throughout the UK and Ireland.
+She was guest soloist for Messiah in Monte Carlo, under the baton of Errol Girdlestone.
+A keen recitalist, venues include Oxford Lieder Festival, UK Strauss Society, and Chester Music Festival amongst many others.

-Sarah has been broadcast on BBC Radio 3, several times on Radio Ulster and world-wide when she sang for the IRFU.
-Dame Janet Baker awarded Sarah 'The Joyce and Michael Kennedy Award for the Singing of Strauss' and most recently she won both The Gerard Arnhold Bursary and the Emerging Young Artist Award from Wexford Festival Opera/PwC.
+Sarah has been broadcast on BBC Radio 3, Radio Ulster, RTE and world-wide when she sang for the IRFU.
+Dame Janet Baker awarded Sarah 'The Joyce and Michael Kennedy Award for the Singing of Strauss' and in 2016 she won both The Gerard Arnhold Bursary and the Emerging Young Artist Award from Wexford Festival Opera/PwC.

 Hailing from Carrickfergus, mezzo soprano Sarah Richmond is widely known for her vocal warmth and versatility.
 She runs a successful business performing at a wide variety of events providing Music to Make Your Day.